-1. The City will work with the Conservation Sudbury NDCA and MNRF to update hazard mapping for the City of Greater Sudbury.

-2. The City, through the Climate Change Adaptation Strategy, will assess the risk associated with climate change and flood hazards and formulate appropriate strategies.
+- 1. The City will work with Conservation Sudbury and MNRF to update hazard mapping for the City of Greater Sudbury. - 2.
+The City, through the Climate Change Adaptation Strategy, will assess the risk associated with climate change and flood hazards and formulate appropriate strategies.